JasonDollar/WeatherHere/README.md

-Application showing detailed weather based on your geolocation.
+Application that shows detailed weather based on your geolocation.